Doncaster College

-Doncaster College and University Centre is a further and higher education college based in Doncaster, South Yorkshire, England.
-It is an operating division of the DN Colleges Group.
+Doncaster College is a further education college based in Doncaster, South Yorkshire, England.
+The college shares its site with University Campus Doncaster, which provides a range of higher education programmes.

+Both Doncaster College and University Campus Doncaster are operating divisions of the DN Colleges Group, alongside North Lindsey College, University Campus North Lincolnshire, and Humber Energy Skills Training Academy.

 History

 Origins

 The origin and identity of Doncaster College can be traced back to the early history of technical education in the area.
 From about 1870, further education was delivered at a variety of small locations within the town.

 It all started through two evening classes in Great Northern Science and Art, taught by Mr L H Branston, who was a school master by day and artist by night.
 These classes were held in the St James’ School (or the great Northern Railway School).
 The first subjects taught were freehand and perspective drawing and machine construction.

 The Science and Art department at South Kensington ran the courses until education responsibility was taken over by West Riding County Council in 1887.

 Doncaster Technical College

 Following national legislation, changed technical education arrangements culminated in the appointment of the first Principal of Doncaster Technical College, George Grace.
 At the time he said: "To the man with scientific knowledge and tastes the world grows more beautiful day by day: as his knowledge gets deeper and deeper.
 Nature offers ever-increasing sources of delight."

 Doncaster Technical College began the development of a centre dedicated to Science, Art and Technology, which would open in 1915 as Church View, a building erected next to St George's Minster.